Plant-Based Milk Equipment

 Tell us about your production challenge

-Plant-based milk is now top-selling plant-based milk that is rich in both flavour and texture.
-The search for plant-based healthy milk is increasing in the US and other countries, as it is lower in calories and saturated fat than cow milk.
+Plant-based milk is nutritional as well as being rich in both flavour and texture.
+The search for healthy dairy free milk is increasing in the US and other countries, as it is lower in calories and saturated fat than cow milk.
 Plant based milk in US is expected to reach $21.52 billion in 2024, and it is growing at an annual growth rate of 10.18%.

-You can create pure nut milk, or you could blend it with cow milk.
-If you want it pure, grind the nuts and water in a colloid mill, then filter the milk with a mesh sieve.
-Lastly, use a sterilizer to remove bacteria from the plant-based milk and fill it into bottles.
+You can create pure dairy-free milk, or you could blend it with dairy products such as cow milk.
+If you want it pure, grind the nuts, starch or legumes and water in a colloid mill, then filter the milk with a mesh sieve.
+Lastly, use a sterilizer to remove bacteria from the milk and fill it into bottles.
 For the blended version, mix cow milk with the nuts before grinding.

 Emulsifiers like sunflower lecithin help the milk to stay well dispersed, giving the milk a consistent texture.
 A peeling machine helps you to separate the nut kernels from the skin, while a milk maker crushes the nut to extract the milk.
 This apples to all different types of nuts such as almonds, cashews, pine nuts and hazelnuts.

 Sterilization is essential in plant milk production because it kills the microorganisms that are present in the milk.
 So when you package the product, it can stay for up to 6 months on the shelves.